Weekend in Barcelona

 So instead we walked down Passeig de Gracia, the most expensive street in Catalonia.
 In the Barcelona edition of Monopoly, Passeig de Gracia replaces Boardwalk, the most expensive street on the board.
 We walked past shops like Burbank, Prada, Versace, and Dior.
 I had as much chance of buying clothes here as a kid in Somalia has of buying a Nintendo Switch.
 If I hadn’t sold my niche cryptocurrencies three years ago — cryptocurrencies that would be worth three million euros today — I could have walked into any of these shops and demanded to buy a new suit.
 “And throw my old clothes away,” I’d tell them, and they’d chuck my torn jacket, fraying jumper and stained trousers in a special furnace for poor people’s clothes.
 As soon as the flames begin licking the fabric, ghosts would emerge from my clothes and fly howling around the room, like the monstrous apparitions that emerge from the Arc of the Covenant in Raiders of the Lost Arc.

 My mouth began hurting; it’s an off-and-on infection that started a month ago.
 Plus I was carrying 20 kg 5-year-old on my shoulders.
 And 1-year-old was crying because he was hungry.
 I was teetering on the edge of my breaking point.
 I was about to launch into a tirade of expletives when Girlfriend suggested we stop in a cafe so she could breastfeed 1-year-old.
 So we went into a cafe.
 Girlfriend ordered a tea and 5-year-old ordered a chocolate drink.
 I watched a young woman with long straight black hair and octagonal glasses.
 She was working on a laptop with a look of intense concentration on her face while occasionally glancing at a book.
 She was the epitome of hard work.
 I wish I worked like that.
-When I sit down to work, I get distracted instead, and end up doing some trivial task organising my photos instead or writing my diary.
+When I sit down to work, I get distracted instead, and end up doing some trivial task organising my photos instead or writing this diary.
 It's probably why I'm poor.

 After the cafe, we went to the Barcelona Lego Store.
 Girlfriend wanted to buy 5-year-old a Lego set of Santa and his sleigh.
 But when she went to the till to buy it, the shop assistant told her the card readers weren't working today.
 As we didn't have any cash, Girlfriend had to put it back.
 A good thing too because the set cost €40.